fxkuehl/keyboard/layout.md

 | Run length    |   1.68 | 1.63    |
 | Times found   |      7 |         |

 Yet another approach to the "the" fast 3-gram.
 This one achieves surprisingly good finger heatmap and bad bigrams scores quite close to REAT.
 Even though it adds the "the" fast 3-gram, its fast 3-gram score is not much higher than REAT.
 However, the overall score is negatively affected by a significantly increased number of slow bigrams.
+This layout achieves very good hand balance of 51:49.

-## NIAC
+### NIAC

     [ Z ] [ U ] [ O ] [ V ] [ X ] | [ Q ] [ J ] [ H ] [ G ] [; :]
      0.1   4.5  13.0   1.8   0.2  |  0.3   0.6   7.8   3.2   0.3